intel/ai-reference-models/models_v2/pytorch/bert_large/inference/gpu/CONTAINER.md

 ## Description

-This document has instructions for running BERT Large Inference with FP16, BF16 and FP32 precisions using Intel(R) Extension for PyTorch on Intel Max Series GPU.
+This document has instructions for running BERT Large Inference with FP16, BF16 and FP32 precisions using Intel® Extension for PyTorch on Intel® Max Series GPU.

 ## Requirements